rushisoftvan/spring-batch-elasticsearch/README.md

 **Documents 📄**

 1) A document is the basic unit of data storage in Elasticsearch.
-2)It is similar to a row in a relational database but stored in JSON format.
+2) It is similar to a row in a relational database but stored in JSON format.
 3) Each document is stored inside an index and assigned a unique ID.

 Example : {